szepeviktor/how-to-operate/README.md

 - Joy vs. work.
 - Loving standards: The nut fits to the bolt.
 Connecting different people.

-_It feels so gooood to have this repository 😌 one can write down everything without mentioning the names._
+_It feels so gooood to have this repository 😌 one can write down everything without mentioning names._